sanjanb/Internship-log/index.md

 ---

+{: .callout-info }
+### 🔍 What You’ll Find Here
+This space documents my journey as an intern, filled with weekly logs, hands-on experiments, key learnings, and all the technical depth I’ve explored so far.

+---

 ## What This Site Contains

 This space is a weekly journal of everything I'm working on during my AI/ML internship.
 It includes: